Alessandro Fabbri (naval officer)

-Alessandro Fabbri (1877–1922) was both the builder and the commanding officer of the Otter Cliffs Radio Station, a United States Navy facility that was important during World War I. He was awarded the Navy Cross for exceptionally meritorious service.
+Alessandro Fabbri (May 21, 1877 – February 6, 1922) was both the builder and the commanding officer of the Otter Cliffs Radio Station, a United States Navy facility that was important during World War I. He was awarded the Navy Cross for exceptionally meritorious service.

-Before the US entered the war, the New York Times reported that Alessandro and his brother Ernesto Giuseppi Fabbri Jr. were under investigation by the US government, suspected of using radio equipment to assist German spies.
+Before the U.S. entered the war, The New York Times reported that Alessandro and his brother, Ernesto Giuseppi Fabbri Jr., were under investigation by the U.S. government, suspected of using radio equipment to assist German spies.
 Upon publication of a vigorous response from Ernesto, the newspaper clarified that the government had been investigating radio operators in general, not targeting the Fabbris specifically.

+Early life

+Fabbri was born in Manhattan, New York City, in 1877 to Ernesto Fabbri I and Sara Anna Randall.
+He spent most of his childhood in Italy but was educated at Westminster School in Simsbury, Connecticut.

-Alessandro's brother Ernesto and uncle Egisto Paolo Fabbri were associate and partner respectively of J.P.
+His brother, Ernesto, and uncle, Egisto Paolo Fabbri, were associate and partner, respectively, of J.P.
 Morgan & Co.
 Ernesto Jr. and family owned the Bar Harbor "cottage" Buonriposo.
+The Fabbris' Manhattan home was at 7 East 95th Street.